James M. McPherson Biography

 The War That Forged a Nation: Why the Civil War Still Matters.
 New York: Oxford University Press, 2015.

 War on the Waters: The Union & Confederate Navies, 1861–1865.
 Chapel Hill: University of North Carolina Press, 2012.

 Abraham Lincoln.
 New York: Oxford University Press, 2009.

 Tried by War: Abraham Lincoln as Commander in Chief.
 New York: Penguin, 2008.

-This Mighty Scourge.
+This Mighty Scourge: Perspectives on the Civil War.
 New York: Oxford University Press, 2007.

 Hallowed Ground: A Walk at Gettysburg.
 1st ed.
 New York: Crown Journeys, 2003.

 The Illustrated Battle Cry of Freedom: The Civil War Era.
 New York: Oxford University Press, 2003.